Magnificent Obsession (1954 film)

-Magnificent Obsession is a 1954 American romantic drama film directed by Douglas Sirk starring Jane Wyman and Rock Hudson.
-The screenplay was written by Robert Blees and Wells Root, after the 1929 book Magnificent Obsession by Lloyd C. Douglas.
-The film was produced by Ross Hunter.
+Magnificent Obsession is a 1954 American melodrama film directed by Douglas Sirk starring Jane Wyman and Rock Hudson.
+It is a remake of the 1935 film by the same name, starring Irene Dunne and Robert Taylor.
+Both are based on the 1929 novel Magnificent Obsession by Lloyd C. Douglas.

 Sirk sometimes claimed that the story was based distantly on the Greek legend of Alcestis.

-This is a remake of the 1935 film with the same name.

-In 1935, Universal Pictures had introduced Magnificent Obsession, starring Irene Dunne and Robert Taylor, based on Lloyd C. Douglas' book.

 Plot

-Spoiled playboy Bob Merrick's reckless behaviour causes him to lose control of his speedboat.
+In 1948, spoiled playboy Bob Merrick behaves recklessly and loses control of his speedboat, crashing it and becoming injured.
 Rescuers send for the nearest resuscitator, located in Dr. Phillips's house across the lake.
-While the resuscitator is being used to save Merrick, Dr. Phillips suffers a heart attack and dies.
-Merrick ends up a patient at Dr. Phillips's clinic, where most of the doctors and nurses resent the fact that Merrick inadvertently caused Dr. Phillips's death.
+While the resuscitator is being used to save Merrick, Phillips suffers a heart attack and dies.
+Merrick ends up a patient at Phillips's clinic, where the staff members resent that Merrick caused Phillips's death, however inadvertently.

 Helen Phillips, Dr. Phillips's widow, receives a flood of calls, letters, and visitors all offering to pay back loans that Dr. Phillips refused to accept repayment of during his life.
 Many claimed he refused by saying "it was already used up."
 Edward Randolph, a famous artist and Dr. Phillips's close friend, explains to Helen what that phrase means.
 This helps her to understand why her husband left little money, even though he had a very successful practice.